n-shevko/modula2/README.md

 - Compiler doesn't have any garbage collection
 - Implemented only arrays, structs, integers.
 - Elimination of left recursion from grammar works only if left recursion appears in the first branch
-- Syntax error reports that are incomprehensible :) [This](https://github.com/n-shevko/modula2/blob/main/parser/ReportSyntaxErrors.fs) thing should be definitely rewritten
+- Syntax error reports are incomprehensible :) [This](https://github.com/n-shevko/modula2/blob/main/parser/ReportSyntaxErrors.fs) thing should be definitely rewritten

 ### Other
 Any modification of an array\structure copy entire agregate and then modify only needed subelement.